bedrock-gophers/console/README.md

 # Console

-Console is a library designed for Dragonfly servers, providing enhanced console logging functionality and management.
-With Console, you can easily enable and customize console logging for your server, allowing for improved debugging and monitoring capabilities.
+Console is a library designed for Dragonfly servers, enabling the use of commands through command-line
-Getting Started
+## Getting Started

 To enable Console for your Dragonfly server, follow these simple steps: